Herero and Nama genocide: Genocide

+General von Trotha commented: "I know the tribes of Africa….
+They are all alike.
+They only respond to force.
+It was and is my policy to use force with terrorism and even brutality.
+I shall annihilate the African tribes with streams of blood and streams of gold."
+General von Trotha stated his proposed solution to end the resistance of the Herero people in a letter, before the Battle of Waterberg:

 Trotha's troops defeated 3,000–5,000 Herero combatants at the Battle of Waterberg on 11–12 August 1904 but were unable to encircle and annihilate the retreating survivors.

 The pursuing German forces prevented groups of Herero from breaking from the main body of the fleeing force and pushed them further into the desert.
 As exhausted Herero fell to the ground, unable to go on, German soldiers killed men, women, and children.
 Jan Cloete, acting as a guide for the Germans, witnessed the atrocities committed by the German troops and deposed the following statement:

 A portion of the Herero escaped the Germans and went to the Omaheke Desert, hoping to reach British Bechuanaland; fewer than 1,000 Herero managed to reach Bechuanaland, where they were granted asylum by the British authorities.
 To prevent them from returning, Trotha ordered the desert to be sealed off.
 German patrols later found skeletons around holes 13 m deep that had been dug in a vain attempt to find water.
 Some sources also state that the German colonial army systematically poisoned desert water wells.
 Maherero and 500–1,500 men crossed the Kalahari into Bechuanaland where he was accepted as a vassal of the Batswana chief Sekgoma.